-SNAX passthrough is a function of the SNAX line access software that permits interaction between a host application program and an SNA device connected to a HP NonStop system.
-The Connect:Direct HP NonStop system, which is not a Connect:Direct HP NonStop node, appears to the host as a cluster controller.
+SNAX passthrough is a function of the SNAX line access software that permits interaction between a host application program and an SNA device connected to an HP NonStop system.
+The Sterling Connect:Direct for HP NonStop system, which is not a Sterling Connect:Direct for HP NonStop node, appears to the host as a cluster controller.